 - Archives — The mission of the Archives Committee is to collect, preserve, and protect a variety of original material containing information of permanent historical value relating to the history of A.A. in Sussex County.

 - Crest — Sponsored by the Sussex Community Corrections Center (SCCC), the Crest Substance Abuse Treatment Program is a six month residential treatment program for drug and alcohol abusers.
 It is based on the concept of a therapeutic community, a total treatment environment, for offenders with a history of substance abuse.
 Security application required — Download Here.
 Note: You must completely fill out pages 9 through 16.
 Bring completed form to the next intergroup meeting.

 - CPC — The Cooperation with the Professional Community (CPC) provides information to professional groups and is the liaison with hospitals, institutions, rehabilitation facilities and detox centers.

 - Special Events — This committee holds events that provide fellowship, unity and recovery to the groups and members in the local area.

-- Where and When — This committee coordinates with the Website Committee to ensure that all updates to our printed meeting lists (“Where & When’s”) are accurate.
+- Where and When — A sub-committee of the Website committee, this committee coordinates with the Website Committee to ensure that all updates to our monthly printed meeting list (“Where & When”) are accurate.